stephweb/daw-php-validator/README.md

 ## License
-The DAW PHP Validator is open-sourced software licensed under the MIT license.
+The DAW PHP Validator is Open Source software licensed under the MIT license.